Pandora Warranty

 3. What do I do if my Pandora jewellery is lost or stolen?

-Our warranty policy does not entitle you to replacements or refunds for lost or stolen items.
-We recommend the use of safety chains on bracelets and insurance cover is advisable on all valuable jewellery.
-General wear and tear, misuse and tarnishing are not covered under the warranty policy.
+We recommend using safety chains on bracelets where possible and considering insurance cover for all valuable jewellery.
+Please note that general wear and tear, misuse and tarnishing are also not covered under warranty policy.

 4. My jewellery is tarnished, what should I do?